cssnr/virustotal-action/README.md

 * [Contributing](#Contributing)

 > [!NOTE]
-> This currently only works on Releases but can be expanded to work on any files.
 > Please submit a [Feature Request](https://github.com/cssnr/virustotal-action/discussions/categories/feature-requests)
 > for new features
 > or [Open an Issue](https://github.com/cssnr/virustotal-action/issues) if you find any bugs.